IRL BioWare ‘Anthem’ Javelin Suits At E3 2018: Tips For Future Cosplayers

-Bioware teased future Anthem players with another trailer and more details about the game at E3 2018.
-Besides footage and information, though, the gaming company also had a little surprise for future Anthem gamers.
+BioWare teased future Anthem players with another trailer and more details about the game at E3 2018.
+Besides footage and information, the gaming company also had a little surprise for future Anthem gamers.
 The game developer gave gamers the experience of actually touching and seeing real Javelin suits, like the ones they would be using in Anthem.

-Bioware had Henchman Studios in Toronto, Canada make a real Javelin suit for each class: the Ranger, Storm, Interceptor, and Colossus.
+BioWare had Henchman Studios in Toronto, Canada, make a real Javelin suit for each class: the Ranger, Storm, Interceptor, and Colossus.
 Each of the suits were life-size and had the same exact features as the ones gamers would use in Anthem.

 Here are some tips to keep in mind when cosplaying as a Javelin in the future.

-Tip #1: Plan At Least Six Months In Advance
+Tip No.1: Plan At Least Six Months In Advance

 According to EA’s official website, these IRL Javelin suit took some time and a lot of dedication before they were ready to showcase at E3 2018.
 It took several months to just plan out production and make prototypes for each Javelin.

 Given that a cosplayer would most likely be making only one of these suits, it would probably be safe to plan at least six months in advance.
-First, study the Javelin suit you would like to bring to life—every detail.
+First, study the Javelin suit you would like to bring to life — every detail.
 Then think of the materials you would need to make the suit.

 Once you have a set plan, it would be easier to see what you need and how much everything will cost.
 Then it is time to save up.

-Tip # 3: Take The Time To Search For Inexpensive But Sturdy Materials
+Tip No. 3: Take The Time To Search For Inexpensive But Sturdy Materials

 BioWare seems to have spared no expense when making the IRL Javelin Suits.
 For the Ranger, Storm and Interceptor suits, Henchmen Studios used cast plastic, finished PLA, and ABS 3D prints to make certain armour pieces.

-While the materials Henchmen Studios delivered fantastic results, there are cheaper materials cosplayers can use to get the same aesthetic.
+While the materials that Henchmen Studios used had fantastic results, there are cheaper materials cosplayers can use to get the same aesthetic.
 For instance, Mark Pearson was able to make a truly breathtaking Iron Man suit with just sheets of recyclable cardboard and fiberglass, reported Gizmodo.

 Day 3